John Erik Fornæss

-John Erik Fornæss (born 14 October 1946, Hamar, Norway) is a Norwegian-American mathematician.

-Fornæss received his master's degree in 1970 from the University of Oslo with thesis Uniform approximation on manifolds and his PhD in 1974 from the University of Washington under Edgar Lee Stout with thesis Embedding Strictly Pseudoconvex Domains in Convex Domains.
-At Princeton University he became in 1974 an instructor, in 1976 an assistant professor, in 1978 an associate professor, and in 1981 a full professor.
-Since 1991 he has been a professor at the University of Michigan.
+John Erik Fornæss (born 14 October 1946, Hamar, Norway) is a Norwegian-American mathematician and author.
+Fornæss earned his master's degree in 1970 from the University of Oslo with the thesis Uniform approximation on manifolds and earned his PhD in 1974 from the University of Washington under Edgar Lee Stout with thesis Embedding Strictly Pseudoconvex Domains in Convex Domains.
+At Princeton University in 1974, he became an instructor, assistant professor in 1976, associate professor in 1978, and a full professor in 1981.
+Since 1991, he has served as a professor at the University of Michigan.

-He does research on the theory of functions of several complex variables with emphasis on their geometry and dynamics.
-With Nessim Sibony he constructed a Fatou-Julia theory in two complex variables.
-He is also known for constructing a counterexample in several complex variables in 1976.
+He concentrates on the geometry and dynamics of functions of various complex variables in his studies.
+He developed a Fatou-Julia theory in two complex variables with Nessim Sibony.
+Additionally, he is recognized for creating a counterexample in several complex variables in 1976.

 Fornæss is a fellow of the Norwegian Academy of Science and Letters.
-In 2015 he was elected a Fellow of the American Mathematical Society.
+In 2015, he was elected a Fellow of the American Mathematical Society.
 Fornæss has an Erdős number of 2.